nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 There are two sections to place and define containers in: **onboot** and **services**.
 Multiple containers can be put in each section and either all or one can be specified when running `gadget` commands:

-Execute command on all defined containers:
+Execute command on all containers:

 ```
 gadget [options] COMMAND